TamalSaha/web-api/README.md

 ### web-api

 The apies of sgipc website.
+We have taken help from [appscode](https://github.com/appscode/api) for implementing issues.